spec-framework/documentation/output/chapters/WritingMyOwnModel.pier.md

-Then each framework specific adapters set should define its own binding\.
+Each UI framework\-specific adapter set should define its own bindings\.
 To implement a new binding, a subclass of **SpecAdapterBindings** must be defined that overrides the method `initializeBindings`\.
-This method will now binds
+This method must bind
 *Spec* adapter names with framework specific adapter class names\.
 The example
 [1\.7](#ex_morphic_bindings) shows how the morphic binding implements the method